MdHananSjd/MdHananSjd/README.md

 - 🌱 I’m currently learning ...
 JS & CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... mdhanansjd@gmail.com
 - 😄 Pronouns: ...
-Don't accept 'em
+Don't believe in 'em
 - ⚡ Fun fact: ...

 <!---